jerrystsai/RepData_PeerAssessment1/PA1_template.md

 ##
 ## 1) Load the data (i.e. read.csv())
 ## 2) Process/transform the data (if necessary) into
-##    a format suitable for your analysis
+##    a format suitable for your analysisgetw
 ##

 ## setwd("/Users/JerryTsai/userjst/individ/knowledg/cur/jhu.sph/ds05_reproducible/projects/project01/RepData_PeerAssessment1")